 Appropriately Uses Anti-Anxiety Medication

 This indicates the percent of residents prescribed antianxiety medications.
-These drugs are generally given to residents suffering from anxiety or depression.
+These medications are typically used to treat residents suffering from depression or anxiety.

 Managing Depression Among Residents